solyarisoftware/prompter.vim/README.md

 with [Azure OpenAI web playgrounds](https://oai.azure.com/portal/).

-For reasons I do not yet comprehend, the web interaction on the Azure web playground slow down considerably after a certain point.I suspect a bug within the completion boxes.
+For reasons I do not yet comprehend, the web interaction on the Azure web playground slow down considerably after a certain point.
+I suspect a bug within the completion boxes.
 Furthermore, I am not fond of the Azure web interface for the "chat completion" mode.
 A total mess!
-Instead, the original OpenAI playground is better implemented, and I did not encounter the aforementioned issues.
+Instead, the original [OpenAI playground](https://platform.openai.com/playground) is better implemented, and I did not encounter the aforementioned issues.

-Nevertheless, both web playgrounds permit only one prompt per browser tab.
+Nevertheless, both web playgrounds mentioned, permit only one prompt per browser tab.
 Therefore, when dealing with multiple active prompts (developing a composite application composed of nested/chained template prompts), you must maintain multiple playgrounds open in distinct tabs.